tommander/factorio-updater/docs/source/getstart/install.rst

 Step 4 - Install Dependencies
 -----------------------------
 Install dependencies needed for the app to run.
-If you do not plan to contribute to our project, you might want to use the second leave out the dev dependencies.
+If you do not plan to contribute to our project, you might want to use the second to leave out the dev dependencies.

 .. code:: sh